A NeurIPS 2024 Workshop

 Code of Conduct

-The AFCP workshop abides by the NeurIPS code of conduct.
+The AFME workshop abides by the NeurIPS code of conduct.
 Participation in the event requires agreeing to the code of conduct.

 Reviewer Volunteer Form